xulihang/BasicCAT-website/imagetrans/index.md

 ## Release Notes

+### v1.7.3 (2022/07/03)

+* It is now possible to adjust the radius of the mask editor's pen mode
+* Fix a bug that when there is no panels detected, exporting to a web page will fail
+* Update the JS Photoshop script file to support PSB files

 ### v1.7.2 (2022/06/03)

 New preferences setting: temp folder for HTTP.
 It is to solve the "Access is Denied" problem some users encountered [#issue218](https://github.com/xulihang/ImageTrans-docs/issues/218)